dinhanhthi/dinhanhthi.com/_posts/ml/2019-09-03-decision-tree-classifier.md

 ## What's the idea of Decision Tree Classifier?

 The basic intuition behind a decision tree is to map out all possible decision paths in the form of a tree.
-It can be used for *classification*{:.tbrown} and *regression*{:.tbrown} ([note](/decision-tree-regression)).
+It can be used for *classification* and *regression* ([note](/decision-tree-regression)).
 In this post, let's try to understand the classifier.

 Suppose that we have a dataset $S$ like in the figure below<sup>[[ref, *Table 1.2*]](https://books.google.fr/books/about/Data_Mining_Practical_Machine_Learning_T.html?id=bDtLM8CODsQC){:target="_blank"}</sup>,